 - Open days

-- Tours of the academy by senior leadership
+- Tours of the school by the Senior Leadership Team.

 - Staff visible and present on the playground at the beginning and the end of the day to communicate with parents and carers